RoleplayTalkPlatform/Java-API/README.md

 You can create a Linker like this:

     linker = new Linker(ip, port);

+In order to be able to update your player-positions, you have to implement an UpdateTask, witch defines, what will be executed at an update.
+It will look like this:

-    linker.setUpdateTask(() -> {
+    UpdateTask updateTask = () -> {
         for (Player player : getOnlinePlayers()) {
             linker.updatePlayer(parsePlayer(player));
         }
-    });
+    }

+Now you have to add the UpdateTask to the linker:

+    linker.setUpdateTask(updateTask);

 To start the linker and update all players frequently you should use:

     linker.start(200);

 In this case you will provide all Player Data every 200 milliseconds.
 The minimum is 10 ms.
+> If your server is running very slow or you don't have enough RAM accessable, you can turn this number up, but recommendet is about 20 to 50 ms. Than higher this number is, then viewer updates will be done, so if you only have n update every 500ms, it will not sound authentic.

 To stop the Linker again you have to use:

     linker.stop();

-You should start the Linker on initialization of the server/plugin and stop ist on Closing the server/plugin.
+You should start the Linker on initialization of the server/plugin and stop it on Closing the server/plugin.

+## Others

+> If you want to provide us an own Implementation of this, in any other programming language, just contact us via de.linushoja@gmail.com, or open an issue.
+You can find a Documantation of the REST API and any other documentation about the project in the Repository [Documentation](https://github.com/RoleplayTalkPlatform/Documentation "Documentation Repository")